peteroupc/peteroupc.github.io/graphics.md

     5. Image files used by the game should not store "pre-pixelated" tiles.
     6. When referenced in a 2-D layer, a tile can be horizontally flipped, vertically flipped, or both.
 3. Sprites.
 A _sprite_ is a rectangular array of either tiles or pixels.
-    1. Each sprite has up to X &times; Y pixels, where X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
-(An alternative limit is X = 64 and Y = 64.)
+    1. Each sprite's maximum width, in pixels, is determined as follows: Take the larger of the screen width and screen height, then divide by 4, then round up to the nearest power of 2.
+A sprite's maximum height is the same as the maximum sprite width.
+(An alternative is that each sprite is no more than 64 &times; 64 pixels in size.)
     2. Besides the previous point, sprites can have any width and height.
     3. Each sprite made of pixels (rather than tiles) has a pixel format allowed for _3-D textures_, given earlier, and may contain transparent, but not translucent, pixels.
     4. Each sprite can be drawn above or below any of the 2-D or 3-D layers.